 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of RVCOG, assets exceed liabilities by \$3,737,681 at the close of the most recent fiscal year.
+In the case of RVCOG, assets exceed liabilities by \$3,985,004 at the close of the most recent fiscal year.
 The majority of RVCOG's net position reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
 RVCOG uses these assets to provide services to member jurisdictions; consequently, these assets are not available for future spending.
 Although RVCOG's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
-Another portion of RVCOG's net position is the investment in RVCOG's Food & Friends Endowment which is restricted to program use.
+Another portion of RVCOG's net position is the investment in RVCOG's Food & Friends Endowment which is committed for use by the senior meals program.

 At the end of the current fiscal year, RVCOG is able to report a positive balance in net position for the government as a whole.
-Both the governmental and the internal service funds report positive balances in both the investment in capital assets and unrestricted categories of net position.
+All funds, governmental, special revenue, endowment, and internal service, report positive balances in both the investment in capital assets and unrestricted categories of net position.